zulekhan/caesar-cipher/README.md

 This repo contains a small testing program that is automatically run by GitHub to validate your code.
 This testing program is contained in the test_cipher.py file.
 You don't have to do anything with this file to complete the exercise, but you can follow these steps if you would like to run the tests on your machine.

 1. Open GitBash in Windows or the Terminal in Mac and navigate to the project folder.
 1. Install the pytest packages.
-This program uses a python package called pytest.
-We'll be covering packages later in the course, so for now you can just run the following command without getting into the details of how it works: pip install pytest.
+This program uses a python package called `pytest`.
+We'll be covering packages later in the course, so for now you can just run the following command without getting into the details of how it works: `pip install pytest`.
 1. Run the tests.
 We won't be covering testing with python in this course.
-Use the following command to run the tests: pytest test_cipher.py.
+Use the following command to run the tests: `pytest test_cipher.py`.
 You can read more about it [here](https://realpython.com/python-testing/).
 1. Review the output from running the test.
 This will let you know whether your code produces the expected results.